 There are LED, tungsten incandescent, and fluorescent lamps available on the market.
 And LED stands out among them.
 It has a dimmer and produce less heat than an incandescent bulb.
 So you may change the brightness without having to place it farther away.

-For example, the COLBOR CL60 is a choice for LED lights for product photography.
+For example, the COLBOR CL60 is a choice for LED lights for photography studio.
 It features a CRI of 97+ to reveal the true color of product.
 The adjustable color temperature and brightness make it flexible to set up the ideal lighting.
 If you want higher power output, the PowerCube design allows you to combine several CL60 together to let out power up to 650W.
 For more information, check the video by YouTuber Keydrin Franklin.

 Strobes definition and benefits explained